Winthrop Rockefeller: Early life

 Winthrop Rockefeller was born in New York, to philanthropists John Davison Rockefeller Jr. and socialite, Abigail Greene "Abby" Aldrich.
 He is one of the grandsons of Standard Oil co-founder John D. Rockefeller.
 He had one elder sister named Abby, three elder brothers John III, Nelson, and Laurance, and a younger brother named David.
 Nelson served as Governor of New York and Vice President of the United States under Gerald Ford.

 Winthrop attended Yale University (1931–1934) before resigning to go work in the oil industry.
 Prior to attending Yale, he graduated from the Loomis Chaffee School in Windsor, Connecticut.

 On January 22, 1941, he enlisted as a private in the Army, while the United States was still neutral during World War II.
 He was initially assigned to the 26th Regiment of the 1st Infantry Division.
 He was later assigned to the 77th Infantry Division.
 He eventually rose to the rank of lieutenant colonel.
 With the 77th Division he served in the invasions of Guam and Leyte in the Philippines.
 He earned a Bronze Star with Oak Leaf Clusters and a Purple Heart for his actions aboard the troopship USS Henrico, after a kamikaze attack during the invasion of Okinawa.
 His image appears in the Infantry Officer Hall of Fame at Fort Benning, Georgia.

-Political career
+Early political career

 First campaigns

 Rockefeller resigned his position with the Arkansas Industrial Development Commission and conducted his first campaign for governor in 1964 against Orval Faubus.
 His campaign was ultimately unsuccessful, but Rockefeller energized and reformed the tiny Republican Party of Arkansas to set the stage for the future.
 In 1964, Osro Cobb, a Republican former state chairman who had also served as United States Attorney for the Eastern District of Arkansas, refused to endorse Rockefeller but openly endorsed Faubus, who subsequently gave Cobb a temporary appointment to the Arkansas Supreme Court.